 3.2 Parasitological and Clinical Outcomes

 3.2.1 Parasitological Clearance Parasitic load was assessed by microscopic examination of Giemsa-stained peripheral blood smears and molecular detection using PCR on Day 0 and Day 60.
-Group B demonstrated superior efficacy in parasite elimination, with 91.6% of dogs testing negative on both smear and PCR by Day 60, compared to 66.6% clearance in Group A. These findings indicate more effective suppression of parasitemia with the dual therapy.
+Group B demonstrated superior efficacy in parasite elimination, with 91.6% of dogs testing negative on both smear and PCR by Day 60, compared to 66.6% clearance in Group A. These findings indicate more effective suppression of parasitemia with dual therapy.

-3.2.2 Recurrence Rate Clinical relapse and reappearance of parasitemia were monitored up to Day 60.
+3.2.2 Recurrence Rate Clinical relapses and reappearance of parasitemia were monitored up to Day 60.
 In Group A, 4 out of 12 dogs (33.3%) showed recurrence of clinical signs and tested positive again for Babesia gibsoni.
 In contrast, only 1 out of 12 dogs (8.3%) in Group B relapsed during the follow-up period.
 This suggests a significantly lower recurrence rate in dogs receiving Atovaquone–Azithromycin therapy (Table.3).

 3.2.3 Clinical improvement Clinical parameters including rectal temperature, appetite, mucous membrane color, and general activity improved more rapidly and consistently in Group B. Full clinical resolution was achieved in nearly all Group B dogs by Day 20, with sustained improvement through Day 60.
 In Group A, although there was improvement, several dogs showed delayed or incomplete recovery, and some exhibited signs of relapse during the post-treatment period.